← Back to portfolio

 This was helpful for showing where most problems were happening, and what should be prioritised.

 I focused on low hanging fruit for the first round of wireframing.
 Quick fixes mean quick results, and because my relationship with CoderDojo is new I didn't want to start suggesting a huge restructuring of the sign-up process.
-If a solution can't be implemented, it's not a solution.

 I picked five issues, and put together wireframes for solutions.
 I did some "guerrilla" user testing on these simple fixes, by running them by a colleague and asking him what he thought each feature did.
 I made some changes based on that feedback, and then sent all five wireframes over to CoderDojo in a PDF.